proxytranslation/user-docs/dashboard2/crawler/crawlwizard.md

 ![Crawl scope](/img/dashboard2/crawl_step_2.png)

-- *Re-visit current pagelist & Find new pages*
-  The crawler visits the existing pages first, and during this process, it also collects new pages, which will be visited after the current pagelist.
+**Re-visit current pagelist & Find new pages:** The crawler visits the existing pages first, and during this process, it also collects new pages, which will be visited after the current pagelist.
 In the next step you can set a page limit, but please note, that if this number is smaller than your pagelist, the crawler won't visit new pages.

-- *Current page list only*
-  New pages won't be added or processed, just the pages that already exist in your project.
+**Current page list only:** New pages won't be added or processed, just the pages that already exist in your project.
 In the next step, you can check this list.

-- *Specific pages only*
-  By selecting this option, you can specify a specific URL list or sitemap (in .xml format), and in this case the crawler will visit and process only these pages, unless you selected _JS, CSS resources_ and/or _images, binary resources_ as collectable resources, because in this case these will be visited as well, and added to _Resources_.
+**Specific pages only:** By selecting this option, you can specify a specific URL list or sitemap (in .xml format), and in this case the crawler will visit and process only these pages, unless you selected _JS, CSS resources_ and/or _images, binary resources_ as collectable resources, because in this case these will be visited as well, and added to _Resources_.
 If you select the option _Also add new URLs not in the list above, if referred, but as "Unvisited" (takes precedence over Page Freeze setting!)_, and the specified pages contain links, then those will be added to the pagelist as _Unvisited_.

 ## STEP 3 - Pages

 The content of this step will change based on the previously selected _Scope_ option.

-- If you select the _Re-visit current pagelist & Find new pages_ in STEP 2, then you can limit the number of pages:
+If you select the _Re-visit current pagelist & Find new pages_ in STEP 2, then you can limit the number of pages:

 ![Crawl scope](/img/dashboard2/crawl_step_3_pages.png)

-- If the selected option is _Current page list only_ in STEP 2, you will see this list:
+If the selected option is _Current page list only_ in STEP 2, you will see this list:

 ![Crawl scope](/img/dashboard2/crawl_step_3_pageslist.png)

-- Selecting option _Specific pages only_ in STEP 2 enables you to add the pages you would like to scan, or you can also provide a sitemap:
+Selecting option _Specific pages only_ in STEP 2 enables you to add the pages you would like to scan, or you can also provide a sitemap:

 ![Crawl scope](/img/dashboard2/crawl_step_3_pages.png)